-Dioscorides referred to the common groundsel plant as erigeron (“old in spring” in Greek).
-This was due to the aged appearance of its flower heads during the spring season.
+Dioscorides referred to the common groundsel plant as erigeron (“old in spring” in Greek) because of the aged appearance of its flower heads during the spring season.

 Common Groundsel Scientific Facts